SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 Fluttershy recovers and says, "Pinkie, I'm here to make the dress, I carried a ponnequin from Rarity's, it's outside.
 Can you carry it to your room, those things are surprisingly heavy."

-"Sure," Pinkie says as she heads outside, spotting the ponnequin and a small bag with fabric inside.
+"Sure," Pinkie says as she heads outside, spotting the ponnequin and a large bag with fabric inside.

 Pinkie takes the bag in her mouth and does her best to carry the ponnequin inside and upstairs to her room.